jrbromberg/bank-emails-to-spreadsheet/README.md

 # Features

 - Transaction or balance details pulled into Transactions tab for each update
-- Balances summed by account in balances tab
+- Balances summed by account in Balances tab
 - New transactions checked against pending transactions to keep balances accurate
 - Emailed error alerts
 - Testing suite